 If that’s the kind of break you’re looking for in Scotland, check into Cameron House.
 As well as the opportune location on Loch Lomond, Cameron House is every bit the grand mansion that you’d hope for in Scotland.
 There are four restaurants to choose between and the spa’s infinity pool (which happens to overlook the hotel’s 18-hole golf course), is worth the de-robe and brisk dash to the bath-warm waters even in wintertime.

 Cameron House offers a range of spa packages, starting at just £35 (for access to the spa, without treatments).

-6. For Historians: Stay in an 18th century castle
+6. Stay in 18th century Culzean castle, Ayreshire

 There aren’t many places around the world where you can sleep in a castle but Scotland is one of those few places What makes Culzean Castle stand out is its location.
 Planted on a cliff top with views out over the Irish sea, there’s a definite sense of drama about this 18th century castle.
 Forming part of the National Trust for Scotland, the castle is open to paying visitors during the day but at night the building is closed down and only those staying in the Eisenhower Apartment on the top floor remain inside.